Author: Salam, Bennouar; Abdelghani, Bachir Cherif; Amel, Kessira; Djamel-Eddine, Bennouar; Samia, Abdi

 Search related documents:

-- addition mortality rate and low mortality rate: 1
+- admission test and low albumin: 1

 Co phrase search for related documents, hyperlinks ordered by date